A Love Letter

 The Cornes de Vache 1955 is an example of something at which Vacheron Constantin is extremely adept — design that is simultaneously voluptuous and controlled.
 The fullness of its curves when you look at it face-on is sharply leashed in by the deep austerity of its perfectly even lateral surfaces.
 The precision and intelligence of the chronograph function is perfectly balanced against the exuberance of the calibre 1142.
 All this creates a sense of coiled power in the entire outlook of the watch, a tension that is at once fulfilling and challenging.
 Honestly, if you don’t think that’s hot, you shouldn’t be allowed to have nice things.

 This is the manual-winding calibre 1142, and if it looks familiar to you, that’s because it’s derived from the legendary and most exalted Lemania 2310 that has driven dress watches and sports watches and space watches and grand complications.
 I first learned about the chronograph mechanism by internalising the workings of this movement, through visual and mental osmosis.
 I looked at it a lot and read about it a lot and wrote a score of epithalamia in its honour.

-The calibre 1142 is the reason my face reconfigures itself whenever someone tells me that the chronograph is a masculine complication.
+The calibre 1142 is the reason my face reconfigures itself (see above) whenever someone tells me that the chronograph is a masculine complication.
 It is not.
 There are masculine interpretations of the chronograph mechanism, and there are feminine interpretations of the chronograph mechanism.

 If you want to see what a masculine chronograph movement looks like, check out the other famous chronograph calibre, the Valjoux 7750.
 Notice especially the directness of its action and construction.